gabriel4649/JMdictDB/python/README.txt

 This directory contains

     README.txt -- This file.
+    jbdb.py -- Mini-orm :-) used by other scripts.
     load_jmdict.py -- Python script to load data from jmdict. schema.png -- Schema diagram.
-    showentr.py -- Command line script to display entry from database. tables.py -- Table definitions used by jbdb.py. data/*.sql -- Static keyword data for the kw* tables.
+    showentr.py -- Command line script to display entry from database. tables.py -- Table definitions used by jbdb.py. data/*.sql -- Static keyword data for the kw* tables. www/entr.py -- cgi script to display jmdict entries. www/srchfrm.py -- cgi script that presents a search form. www/srchres.py -- cgi script that present search results. www/entr.css -- Style sheet for cgi generated pages. www/templates/entr.tal -- Template for entr.py.

-    pg/jbdb.py -- Mini-orm :-) used by load_jmdict.py and showentr.py.\
+    www/templates/srchfrm.tal -- Template for srchfrm.py.
+    www/templates/srchres.tal -- Template for srchres.py.

-    pg/loadkw.sql -- Mysql commands to load the static keyword data. pg/reload.sql -- Script for creating a fresh empty schema. pg/schema.sql -- Table definitions, loadable into mysql.
+    pg/db.py -- Postgresql specific cursor class and open function. pg/loadkw.sql -- Mysql commands to load the static keyword data. pg/reload.sql -- Script for creating a fresh empty schema. pg/schema.sql -- Table definitions, loadable into mysql.

-    mysql/jbdb.py -- Mini-orm :-) used by load_jmdict.py and showentr.py.
-    mysql/loadkw.sql -- Mysql commands to load the static keyword data. mysql/reload.sql -- Script for creating a fresh empty schema. mysql/schema.sql -- Table definitions, loadable into mysql.
+    mysql/db.py -- Mysql specific cursor class and open function. mysql/loadkw.sql -- Mysql commands to load the static keyword data. mysql/reload.sql -- Script for creating a fresh empty schema. mysql/schema.sql -- Table definitions, loadable into mysql.

-These scripts can be used with both Postgresql and Mysql databases.
-They have been tested with Mysql-5.0.22 and Postgresql-8.1.4.
+load_jmdict.py scripts can be used with both Postgresql and Mysql databases and was tested with Mysql-5.0.22 and Postgresql-8.1.4.
+Other scripts have not been tested with Mysql recently, and if they work at all, may be very slow due to Mysql's inability to optimize certain queries with sub-selects.

 To load jmdict data from the script you will need Python-2.4 (or later) installed, and you will also need the following